-Cousin thought he had established this fact for any polycylinders but he had proved it only for those polycylinders in which at most one of the components is not necessarily simply connected58.
-Of course, this restriction as to what Cousin's proof actually proves doesn't imply that what he thought he had proved is not the case.
-This is where Gronwall's counter-example comes into play: in the product of two ring-shaped domains, he exhibited a meromorphic function that cannot be the quotient of two relatively prime (single-valued) holomorphic functions59; if theorem C fails to hold for such domains, so does theorem B. The final conclusion is:
+Cousin thought he had established this fact for any polycylinders but he had proved it only for those polycylinders in which at most one of the components is not necessarily simply connected.
+So Course, this restriction as to what Cousin's proof actually proves does not imply that what he thought he had proved is not the case.
+This is where Gronwall's counter-example comes into play: in the product of two ring-shaped domains, he exhibited a meromorphic function that cannot be the quotient of two relatively prime (single-valued) holomorphic functions; if theorem C fails to hold for such domains, so does theorem B. The final conclusion is